HISTORY

 Like I said, it's all been a learning curve for me to be a book publisher!
 Domain names, blogs, websites, book trailers, book tours, social media, all of this was new to me in 2009 when my memoir came out.
 I'd never guessed this was the direction my life would take—but I am sure glad it did!

-I switched the website to Blogger in 2016.
+I switched this website to Blogger in 2016.

 In 2017, I decided to take a new direction.
 Blue Hand Books Collective was a website to find our book titles on Amazon or IndieBound.
 I retired in 2015 and Steve Dragswolf was manager for one year, but that didn't work out.